TFMV/FrostyBridge/README.md

 - Export all tables from a PostgreSQL database to GCS
 - Each table is stored in Iceberg format
-- Utilizes DuckDB for efficient data processing
+- Utilizes Arrow and Spark for efficient data processing
 - Asynchronous operations with asyncpg

 ## Prerequisites